danielhones/context/README.md

 # Usage

 `pycontext` and `rbcontext` use the same command-line interface.
-You can see the options from the command line with the `-h` flag:
+They read input from a file or list of files specified on the command-line or from stdin if there are no files listed.
+There is no recursive option like there is with grep but you can get the same functionality by using `find` or something similar in a sub-shell: `pycontext -n skipped_files $(find . -name '*.py')`.
+You can see the complete list of options from the command line with the `-h` flag:

 ```
 $ pycontext -h